 Indometacin 50mg comes in capsule form.
 It belongs to a group of medicines called NSAIDs - Non-Steroidal Anti-Inflammatory Drugs.
 It is used to relieve the pain and swelling of joints, muscle bone, ligament or tendon disorders, stiffness and swelling of the backbone and pain and swelling after bone or joint surgery.

 Indometacin 50mg capsules should be kept out of sight and reach of children.
 It should be stored in its original packaging and should not be stored over 25 degrees Celsius.

 When using Indometacin 50mg, you should follow the instructions given to you by the doctors.
-The usual dose given for arthritis treatment is one capsules to be taken up to three times a day.
-The capsules should be swallowd whole - not chewed - and with a drink of water, during or after meals.
+The usual dose given for arthritis treatment is one capsule to be taken up to three times a day.
+The capsules should be swallowed whole - not chewed - and with a drink of water, during or after meals.

 If you take more capsules than recommended by your doctor, you should speak to your doctor, pharmacist or hospital as soon as possible, taking your medicine with you.
 If you forget to take a dose, do not double up doses.
 Take the dose as soon as you remember if necessary and then take the next dose at the correct time.

 The active ingredient in these tablets is Indometacin.
 The other ingredients are lactose, sodium laurilsufate, magnesium stearate, anhydrous colloidal silica, gelatin, yellow iron oxide (E172), titanium dioxide (E171), black iron oxide (E172), shellac, quinolone yellow (E104) and erythrosine (E127).